 Show — 3rd place.
 You’re a winner if your horse finishes anywhere among the top three.

 The amount you can win depends on your horse’s odds at the time of the race.
 And because it’s pari-mutuel style wagering, the amount of money bet determines the amount you can win.
 Remember, there is no house, so the money you win is part of what everyone else bets.
-If you wagered $2 on a winning horse under normal circumstances, this table shows what you might win.
+Since you are essentially betting against everyone else, the more educated you are in your wager, the better your chance of winning.

 To place one of these wagers, you may need to do a little planning.
 They’re a bit more complicated.
 But once you understand handicapping, exotic wagers have a much higher payout.